 1.1 To inspect and copy the record of all members’ names and addresses, and after giving five (5) business days’ prior written demand on the Center or the President, which demand shall state the purpose for which the inspection rights are requested.

 1.2 To obtain from the President of the Center, after giving five (5) business days’ notice, and upon written demand and payment of a reasonable charge, an alphabetized list of names, addresses of those members entitled to vote for the election of Directors as of the most recent date for which the list has been compiled.
 The demand shall state the purpose for which the list is requested.
-The membership list shall be made available no later than fifteen (IS) business days after the demand is received.
+The membership list shall be made available no later than fifteen (15) business days after the demand is received.

 1.3 To inspect at a reasonable time Center books, records, or minutes of proceedings of the Board or committees of the Board, upon written demand on the Center by the member, for a purpose reasonably related to such person’s interests as a member.